nikos6ares/nikos6ares.github.io/_posts/2025-05-04-genriflow.md

   <figcaption>A diagram of different genres.
 Image from Music Popcorn.</figcaption>
 </figure>

-In this blog I will develop a ML-based program I call Genriflow to classify songs into genres.
+In this blog, I develop a ML-based program I call Genriflow to classify songs into genres.

 **The github for this project can be found in [genriflow](https://github.com/nikos6ares/genriflow).**